MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/unlinked-refunds.md

 ## Additional configuration

-The [Dynamics 365 Payment Connector for Adyen](adyen-connector.md) provides an out-of-box implementation of every scenario that is described below.
+The [Dynamics 365 Payment Connector for Adyen](adyen-connector.md) provides an out-of-box implementation for every supported refund scenario described below.
 Customers who aren't using the out-of-box implementation of the Dynamics 365 Payment Connector for Adyen must set up the connector that supports tokenization of credit cards.
-All the scenarios described below can be implemented by using the standard payments software development kit (SDK) that is provided with Commerce.

 ## Supported refund scenarios

 Dynamics 365 Commerce supports refunds of transactions that were previously approved and confirmed.
 Refunds can consist of either a full refund or a partial refund of the transaction.
 Refunds cannot exceed the full amount of the original payment authorization.
-Unlinked refunds are only supported in POS and Call Center.
+Unlinked refunds are only supported in POS and call center.

 ## Enable unlinked refunds functionality